cbugk/homelab/doc/proxmox/cluster-setup-on-baremetal.md

 \# For very first encounter, configuration must be set (defaults are good enough for single ethernet NIC laptops)

-\# Note that, OSD are only visible when active manager node is selected from LeftPane.
+\# Note that, OSDs are only visible when active manager node is selected from LeftPane.

-\# Altough not convinient, is not a problem.
+\# Altough inconvinient, that is not a problem.

 \#For all nodes do
 - @LeftPane `Datacenter`+`Nodes`+`<node>` -> @InnerLeftPane `Ceph`+`Monitor` ->